 Speech Therapy Treatments For Tongue Tie

-Whether you’re a new parent or have been parenting for years, learning your child has tongue tie can be a worrisome experience.
+Whether you’re a new parent or not, learning your child has tongue tie can be a worrisome experience.

 The good news is you’re not alone.

-There has been a lot of research on tongue tie in recent years and treatments like Washington DC speech therapy for kids can be a big help.
+There has been a lot of research on tongue tie in recent years and interventions like speech therapy are highly effective.

 Not sure if speech therapy is right for your child?